airportyh/chameleon-lang/README.md

 ## Todos

-* better error reporting: show a few lines of code and highlight the selected code
+* garbage collector
+* string literals
+* modules
 * implement binary trees
     * delete (done)
     * rotations (auto-balancing) (done)
     * iteration
     * union
     * difference
-* garbage collector
 * separate top-level statements from normal statements
-* modules
+* type resolution errors can happen earlier: at struct def time and fun def time
 * strings (maybe implemented in the language)
-* string literals
-* tests for erroring test cases
 * error due to forgetting to alloc (and then dereferencing)
 * error handling - what if null pointer dereference segfault? stackoverflow (looks like this results in segfault anyway)
 * allow assigning to struct fields